Summary

 - $95 annual fee

-Who should apply: If you want to earn rewards for international travel but you don’t take many trips abroad, you should consider signing up.
-This card is also great for travel card beginners who want an introduction to earning travel points in general.
+Who should apply: If you want to earn rewards for international travel but you don’t take many trips abroad, this card may be worth a look.
+This card is also great if you’re a travel card beginner who wants an introduction to earning travel points.

 Who should skip: Cardholders who want a no-annual-fee credit card should skip this one.
 Also, anyone who travels once every few years will find it difficult to maximize the benefits on this card.